Authorities: Man in ‘Camp Auschwitz' Shirt at Riot Arrested

 “Moreover, at that date and time, the United States Capitol was on lockdown and the defendants' presence inside was without lawful authority,” Special Agent Vincent Veloz wrote.

-Robertson told The Roanoke Times that he does not support the violence that happened inside the Capitol.
+Robertson told The Roanoke Times that he does not support the violence that occurred.

 “Absolutely not,” he said.
 “For it to go like that is absolutely ridiculous.”